masafumiendo/benchnav/README.md

 ## Dependencies

-- NVIDIA Driver 510 or later (due to PyTorch 2.x)
+- NVIDIA Driver 510 or later (due to PyTorch 2.x) if you want to use GPU

 ## Installation